 According to the Criminal Investigation Act, investigations shall commence when, on the basis of a report of an offence or otherwise, the investigation authority has "reasons to suspect that an offence has been committed."
-Victims can report a crime to the police.78
+Victims can report a crime to the police.

 The Homicide/Serious Crimes Unit of the NBI is in charge of investigations of international crimes, including war crimes, and crimes against humanity.
-79 The unit is
+The unit is

-72 Section 6(1)(1) of the Act on Extradition On the Basis of an Offence Between Finland and Other Member States of the European Union, 1286/2003, 30 December 2003.
+&lt;sup>72 Section 6(1)(1) of the Act on Extradition On the Basis of an Offence Between Finland and Other Member States of the European Union, 1286/2003, 30 December 2003.

-73 Chapter 2, Section 1(1) of the Criminal Investigation Act, 805/2011, amendments to 736/2015 included, unofficial translation by Ministry of Justice, Finland (hereinafter CIA).
+&lt;sup>73 Chapter 2, Section 1(1) of the Criminal Investigation Act, 805/2011, amendments to 736/2015 included, unofficial translation by Ministry of Justice, Finland (hereinafter CIA).

-77 CIA Chapter 3, Section 3.
+&lt;sup>77 CIA Chapter 3, Section 3.

-78 Ministry of Justice, Stages of the criminal procedure, Reporting an offence, https://oikeus.fi/en/index/esitteet/josjoudutrikoksenuhriksi/rikosasiankasittelynvaiheet.html, last accessed on 7 composed of seven senior police officers and 25 investigators.
-They not only work on international crimes but also on homicides and other serious crimes, such as terrorism.80
+&lt;sup>78 Ministry of Justice, Stages of the criminal procedure, Reporting an offence, https://oikeus.fi/en/index/esitteet/josjoudutrikoksenuhriksi/rikosasiankasittelynvaiheet.html, last accessed on 7 January 2020.

-79 Interview with a prosecutor from the war crimes unit on 23 September 2019.
+&lt;sup>79 Interview with a prosecutor from the war crimes unit on 23 September 2019.